From the Shiner ISD Health Office

 ANTIBIOTICS: Keep your child home until 24 hours after the FIRST dose of antibiotic for anything like ear infection or strep throat.

-1. If your child will need medication at school, please print the Medication Administration Request Form and have your healthcare provider complete, sign, and return it.
+If your child will need medication at school, please print the Medication Administration Request Form, or the appropriate form for your child's medical condition (such as asthma, food allergies, diabetes, seizures) under the Shiner ISD Health Forms and have your healthcare provider complete, sign, and return it.

 - If your child is in 7th grade or older and participates in sports and/or other activities, we highly recommend that your child self-carry their emergency medication.